pvmm/spritetools.py/README.md

   -m, --minimise        try to minimise palette by brute force
 ```

-The `--minimise` option will attempt to minimise the number of sprites by or-color replacement after palette permutation and may take several seconds if not minutes.
+The `--minimise` option will attempt to minimise the number of sprites by OR-colour replacement after palette permutation and may take several seconds if not minutes.
 It is an experimental feature and may increase your carbon footprint and return stupid results.

 You can refresh sample results with: